USFScheduler/Requirements/README.md

 Currently, there are multiple helpful systems in place which we will draw inspiration from.
 Of course, Canvas is a necessary tool/system in this project – we intend to use the API from Canvas to obtain data on a student’s assignments.
 Also, there are scheduling apps in place that we can look to for an understanding of current scheduling systems; however, our unique project uses Canvas and our own scheduling system to implement students’ assignments into their schedules.

 ## **List of Functional Requirements**
-- Manage events throughout the week
+- permit user to log in
-- Support a schedule system for user to input current schedule
+- permit user to input their current schedule
-- Send reminders for whenever events start
+- permit user to modify (add/change/delete) schedule events
+- permit user to check off a completed task
+- permit user to connect to Canvas
-- Automatically schedule upcoming Canvas Assignments into user schedule
+- Generate view of upcoming schedule
+- Generate work times for upcoming tasks automatically
+- Generate reminders to send to phone

 ## **List of Non-Functional Requirements**
-- Clean UI
-- Usability
-- Good Performance
-- Scalability
-- Customizability
-- Interoperability
+- Usability: the system shall be intuitive and easy to use for adding schedules
+- Scalability: The system shall at first be available for select USF students, then able to scale to general Canvas users
+- Security: Ensure canvas authentication with users
+- Security: Schedule information shall be securely stored to protect confidentiality of users

 ## **List of Defined Terms**
 - **SRS** - Software Requirements Specification